-Table 5.1.
-Model parameters for the four generic-frame structures considered in this chapter.
+Table 5.1 Model parameters for four generic-frame structures considered in this chapter

-Elastic first- mode period (T 1 ) Number of stories (N) Ductility capacity (δ c /δ y ) Post-capping stiffness coefficient (α c ) Cyclic deterioration parameters (γ s,c,k,a )
+Elastic first- mode period (T 1 ) Number of stories (N) Ductility capacity $(\delta_c/\delta_v)$ Post-capping stiffness coefficient (α c ) Cyclic deterioration parameters (γ s.c.k,a )

 0.3 3 4 -0.5 50

 0.9 9 4 -0.5 50

 1.2 6 4 -0.5 50

 1.8 9 4 -0.5 50

-In order to summarize results from these various structures, structural response data is computed for ground motions scaled such that the records' $Sa(T_1)$ level in units of g is a specified multiple of the structure's base shear coefficient $\gamma$ (where $\gamma$ =yield base shear/weight).
-This ratio of first-mode spectral acceleration to base shear coefficient is analogous to an R-factor in present building codes, if there were no overstrength in the structure.
+In order to summarize results from these various structures, structural response data are computed for ground motions scaled such that the records' $Sa(T_1)$ level in units of g is a specified multiple of the structure's base shear coefficient $\gamma$ (where $\gamma$ =yield base shear/weight).
+This ratio of first-mode spectral acceleration to base shear coefficient is analogous to an R-factor in present building codes if there were no overstrength in the structure.
 Here, this normalized spectral acceleration value will be referred to as $R{\mu}$ .
-Using this normalized ground motion intensity measure, all four structures will yield at $R{\mu}$ factors of approximately one (recognizing that highermode response may or may not induce yielding at this $R{\mu}$ level).
+Using this normalized ground motion intensity measure, all four structures will yield at $R{\mu}$ factors of approximately one (recognizing that higher-mode response may or may not induce yielding at this $R{\mu}$ level).
 Increasing $R{\mu}$ levels will represent increasing levels of nonlinearity in the structures.

 Several levels of $Sa(T_1)$ (or, equivalently, $R{\mu}$ ) were considered for each structure.
 At each $Sa(T_1)$ level, all of the ground motions were scaled so that they had the same $Sa(T_1)$ value.
 They were then input into the structure in order to compute structural response.
-For this study, the structural response parameter of interest is the maximum interstory drift ratio observed in any story, as it is a good indicator of the ability of a structure to resist P- $\Delta$ instability and collapse, as well as maximum rotation demands on beams, columns and connections (FEMA 2000a).
+For this study, the structural response parameter of interest is the maximum interstory drift ratio observed in any story, as it is a good indicator of the ability of a structure to resist P- $\Delta$ instability and collapse, as well as maximum rotation demands on beams, columns, and connections (FEMA 2000a).

 An important principle for all of the response studies that follow is that not all pulse-like ground motions are equally severe with respect to a given structure.
-One important factor that affects structural response is the period of the velocity pulse with respect to the modal periods of the structure (Alavi and Krawinkler 2001, Fu 2005, Tothong and Cornell 2005a), as is illustrated in Figure 5.2.
-On the y axis, the maximum interstory drift ratio of the 9 story structure with a period of 0.9 seconds is plotted for each of the 70 pulse-like ground motions.
-On the x axis, the period of each record's velocity pulse $(T_p)$ divided by the first-mode period of the structure $(T_1)$ is plotted.
+One important factor that affects structural response is the period of the velocity pulse with respect to the modal periods of the structure (Alavi and Krawinkler 2001; Fu 2005; Tothong and Cornell 2005a), as is illustrated in Figure 5.2.
+On the y axis, the maximum interstory drift ratio of the nine-story structure with a period of 0.9 sec is plotted for each of the 70 pulse-like ground motions.
+On the x axis, the period of each record's velocity pulse ( $T_p$ ) divided by the first-mode period of the structure ( $T_1$ ) is plotted.
 In addition to the individual data points, a general trend is plotted that was computed using the Nadaraya-Watson kernel-weighted average, with a tri-cube kernel weight function and an adaptive window that includes the 10 nearest neighbors (Hastie et al. 2001).
-All of this data is shown for ground motions scaled such that the records' $Sa(T_1)$ level in units of g is 4 times the structure's base shear coefficient $\gamma$ , where $\gamma$ =yield base shear/weight (i.e., the Ru factor is equal to 4).
+All of these data are shown for ground motions scaled such that the records' $Sa(T_1)$ level in units of g is 4 times the structure's base shear coefficient $\gamma$ , where $\gamma$ =yield base shear/weight (i.e., the $R\mu$ factor is equal to 4).
 Note also that three records are highlighted in Figure 5.2, and their associated response acceleration and velocity spectra are shown in Figure 5.3.
-The velocity spectrum $(Sv(T) = Sa(T) \cdot (T/2\pi))$ is plotted because the periods of the near-fault pulses are most clear in this figure.
-Use of spectral velocity values as the IM parameters would give the same results as the spectral acceleration values, but spectral acceleration values are used for consistency with standard ground motion prediction models and hazard maps.
+The velocity spectrum

-&lt;sup>11 Some of the near-fault records have $T_p$ values as large as 9 seconds, but here is assumed that when $T_p/T_1$ is greater than 5, the "pulse-like" properties of the records are not as important with regard to estimating structural response.
-Further, no clear trends were observed between $T_p/T_1$ and structural response for these records.
-For this reason, Figure 5.2 and other similar figures are truncated at $T_p/T_1=5$ .
+&lt;sup>11 Some of the near-fault records have $T_p$ values as large as 9 seconds, but here it is assumed that when $T_p/T_1$ is greater than 5, the "pulse-like" properties of the records are not as important with regard to estimating structural